-Talk about a popular fish these days, branzino (sometimes spelled bronzino) can be found on more and more restaurant menus and is showing up in many of my favorite fish markets and supermarkets.
-We find it served as a whole fish with head on or as fillets in restaurants but sold mostly as a whole fish in markets.
+Talk about a popular fish these days; branzino (sometimes spelled bronzino) can be found on more and more restaurant menus and is showing up in many of my favorite fish markets and supermarkets.
+We find it served as a whole fish with the head on or as fillets in restaurants but sold mainly as a whole fish in markets.

 A Fish Of Many Names

 The classified name for branzino is Dicentrarchus labrax.
-Can you imagine seeing that name on a menu or having the waiter tell you "today's special is whole roasted Dicentrarchus labrax"?
+Can you imagine seeing that name on a menu or having the waiter say to you "today's special is whole roasted Dicentrarchus labrax"?

-I have seen it called European sea bass and Mediterranean sea bass but this same fish is called something different depending on where you live.
-If you are dining in France, you may see it called loup de mer or bar commum on the menu.
+I have seen it called European sea bass and Mediterranean sea bass, but this same fish is called something different depending on where you live.
+For example, if you are dining in France, you may see it called loup de mer or bar commum on the menu.

-Italy has different names depending on what part of the country you are in.
-In northern Italy, this fish is called branzino but in Tuscany they call it ragno.
-On peninsular Italy you'll see spigola and pesce lupo in other parts of the country.
+Italy has different names depending on what part of the country you are visiting.
+For example, this fish is called branzino in northern Italy, but in Tuscany, they call it ragno.
+In the peninsular Italy, you'll see spigola and pesce lupo in other parts of the country.